skulpt/skulpt/moreiteration.rst

 #.
 Sum up all the negative numbers in a list.
 #.
 Count how many words in a list have length 5.
 #.
 Sum all the elements in a list up to but not including the first even number.
-   (Write your unit tests.
-What if there is no even number?)
 #.
 Count how many words occur in a list up to and including the first occurrence of the word "sam".
-   (Write your unit tests for this case too.
-What if "sam" does not occur?)

 #.
 Add a print function to Newton's ``sqrt`` function that
    prints out ``better`` each time it is calculated.
 Call your modified function with 25 as an argument and record the results.

-#.
-Trace the execution of the last version of ``print_mult_table`` and figure
-   out how it works.

 #.
 Write a function ``print_triangular_numbers(n)`` that prints out the first
    n triangular numbers.
 A call to ``print_triangular_numbers(5)`` would